Reformulation of the stable Adams conjecture: Adams operations

-The left square of the second diagram of (\ref{eqn:S2-spectra}) is the homotopy commutative square (\ref{eqn:comm-cF}) in the proof of Proposition \ref{prop:pi-prime}.
-The commutativity of the right square of the second diagram of (\ref{eqn:S2-spectra}) is evident, induced by the inclusion $\iota: G^o_\ell(S^2_\ell) \hookrightarrow G_\ell(S^2)$. \end{proof}
+The fact that the maps of (\ref{eqn:sigma}) respect the mutliplicative structure of the spectra occurring in the diagram can be verified using Segal's incorporation of a multiplication on an $\cF$-space.
+(See \cite[Defn 5.1]{Segal}.)

+By Lemma \ref{lem:inverse}, the right square of (\ref{eqn:sigma}) commutes and the horizontal maps $|| \rho ||$ are homotopy equivalences as seen in Proposition \ref{prop:tau-hat}.
+Thus, the homotopy commutativity of the outer square is equivalent to the homotopy commutativity of the left square (\ref{eqn:sigma}).